Cyclonis7734/Regis_Steam_Games/W8/Final_Documentation.md

 ![png](output_47_1.png)

-Nothing terribly exciting here, honestly.
-This tells me a little bit about the cost by genre, but not enough to warrant a strong connection that might be unexpected.
-Massive Multiplayer tag is probably combined heavily with the "Free to Play" tag, which is why it's at the price average of half of what a usual monthly payment to play subscription based games like that is (~$15/month).
-The rest of the games don't seem to have enough of a price gap to warrant any noticeable Genre tag causing a deep change.
+This tells us a little bit about the cost by genre, but not enough to warrant a strong connection that might be unexpected.
+The Massive Multiplayer tag is probably combined, heavily, with the "Free to Play" tag.
+This is why it's price average is about half of what a usual monthly payment to play subscription based games is (~$15/month).
+The rest of the games don't seem to have enough of a price gap, to warrant any noticeable Genre tag causing a deep change.
 Genre is another area that we could deep dive into, for several hours.
 For now, lets move on to the developer and publisher focused data sets.

 ```python
 # Which developers/publishers have the most titles under their belts